 Market Research

 After gathering internal insights, our team was interested in observing and learning from how other eCommerce platforms dealt with online gifting, especially for subscription-based products.
-We conducted extended SWOT analysis for the following companies: Headspace, Masterclass, Disney+, Calm, Twitch, etc.
+We conducted extended SWOT analysis for Headspace, Masterclass, Disney+, Calm, Twitch, etc.

-Due to time constraints, we were keen to gather insights on the common practices for eCommerce gifting.
-We focused on information derived from eye-tracking, user testing, and diary studies as presented in articles published by the Baymard Institute and Nielsen Norman Group.
+Due to time constraints and the current stage of this project, we reviewed studies on eCommerce gifting practices instead of recruiting GoPro customers.
+We focused on findings from eye-tracking, user testing, and diary studies published by the Baymard Institute and Nielsen Norman Group.

 As a team, we reviewed and synthesized our research, which helped us generate design guiding principles to inform our next steps.